-Trust your instinct and if something feels not quite right about your partner’s behaviour then don’t be afraid to bring it up and ask them.
+If something about your partner’s behaviour feels off and you suspect that they might be self-harming, then don’t be afraid to bring it up and ask them.
 Gently ask them how they are feeling about life and themselves, and bring up what you’ve noticed, sensitively.
 Self-harm is a very private issue, so talk to them first about it before telling anyone else.

 You may feel angry, upset and confused, but remember that your partner is in a difficult situation too.
 It may be the first time they’ve been asked about it so take a breath, step back emotionally, talk to them gently, and be as objective and non-judgemental as you can.